O’Neil Global Cryptocurrency Weekly

 Please refer to the attached PDF for the full report.

-• Brazil’s Bovespa index declined 0.2% last week and is testing support at its 50-DMA.
-It remains in an Uptrend Under Pressure with five distribution days.
-We recommend investors selectively add risk in Brazilian equities.
+• Brazil’s Bovespa index retraced 1.9% last week and is 2% off highs.
+The index added three distribution days last week.
+It remains in a Confirmed Uptrend with three distribution days.
+We recommend investors add risk in Brazilian equities.

 O’Neil TMT Weekly